Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Introduction

-\item \textbf{Operator learning objective:} The operator learning objective is typically defined as approximation error control in the Bochner norm of nonlinear mappings between function spaces \cite{kovachki2023nueral}.
-It can be interpreted as an expected risk minimization problem.
-When the loss is approximated using samples, it leads to an empirical risk minimization problem, which is covered in \cref{subsec:l2_training}.
-There are efforts dedicated to enhancing the loss function using spatial quarries of PDE residual, notably for FNO (PINO) \cite{li2024physics} and DeepONet (PI-DeepONet) \cite{wang2021learning} architectures.
-DINO is the focus of this work and is at its core a design of operator learning objective that enforces approximation error control in high-dimensional Sobolev spaces of nonlinear mappings \cite{oleary2024derivative}.
-Such an objective design leads to neural operator surrogates that are accurate in not only the input-to-output mapping but also input-to-derivative mapping.
-In several recent works, DINOs have successfully been deployed in applications such as optimization under uncertainty \cite{luo2023efficient} and optimal experimental design \cite{go2023accelerating}, demonstrating notable improvements compared to conventional operator learning methods.
+\item \textit{Operator learning objective.} The operator learning objective function is typically designed to control approximate error in the Bochner norm of nonlinear mappings between function spaces \citep{kovachki2023nueral}.
+When the objective function is approximated using samples, it leads to a loss function for empirical risk minimization.
+There are efforts to enhance the loss function using spatial evaluations of strong-form PDE residual, notably for FNO (PINO, \citealt{li2024physics}) and DeepONet (PI-DeepONet, \citealt{wang2021learning}) architectures.
+The focus of this work is DINO \citep{oleary2024derivative}.
+Its operator learning objective function is designed to control approximation error in high-dimensional Sobolev spaces of nonlinear mappings.
+This objective leads to neural operator surrogates that are accurate in both input--output and Jacobian evaluations.
+DINOs have been successfully deployed in optimization under uncertainty \citep{luo2023efficient} and optimal experimental design \citep{go2023accelerating}, demonstrating notable improvements compared to conventional operator learning methods.

-\item \textbf{Parametric derivative vs.\ spatial derivative:} We emphasize the important distinction between parametric derivative and spatial derivative.
-Evaluating the parametric derivative requires differentiating the nonlinear mappings from a parameter to the model prediction.
-It often requires repetitively solving the forward sensitivity or adjoint problem of the model with different right-hand side vectors \cite{Ghattas2021, oleary2024derivative}.
-Controlling approximation error in the parametric derivative is highly nontrivial in the operator learning setting.
-On the other hand, controlling approximation error in the spatial derivatives of spatially varying output functions can be straightforwardly implemented using a Sobolev norm over the spatial domain (e.g., $H^1(\Omega)$) for output error measure. \end{enumerate}
+\item \textit{Jacobian vs.\ spatial derivative.} We emphasize the distinction between the Jacobian of the neural operator and the spatial derivative of neural operator output.
+Evaluating the Jacobian requires differentiating the nonlinear mappings from a parameter to the PDE solution.
+It often requires repeatedly solving direct or adjoint sensitivity problems with different right-hand side vectors \citep{Ghattas2021}.
+Controlling approximation error in the Jacobian is challenging in the operator learning setting.
+On the other hand, controlling approximation error in the spatial derivatives of spatially varying output functions can be implemented straightforwardly using a Sobolev norm over the spatial domain (e.g., $H^1(\Omega)$ norm where $\Omega$ is a spatial domain) for output error measure. \end{itemize}